IBM-Bluemix/generator-bluemix-sample/README.md

 ## Inputs

-The generator will ask you for several inputs while creating the scaffolding of your project they are as follows:
+The generator will ask you for several inputs while creating the scaffolding of your project.
+They are as follows:

 * **App Name** - The name you want to give your Bluemix app.
 * **Host Name** - The subdomain where your app can be reached.
 This value must be unique to the `mybluemix.net` domain.